Moving Route Guide

 2026 cost to move from California to Arizona

-A 2-bedroom CA → AZ move costs $2,400–$4,800 full-service or $1,600–$3,000 with a container service.
+A 2-bedroom CA to AZ move costs $2,400–$4,800 full-service or $1,600–$3,000 with a container service.
 Studios run as low as $1,300 in the off-season.
 Add $650–$950 for one car on an open auto-transport carrier.

-Real 2026 example: 2BR LA → Phoenix
+Illustrative example: 2BR LA to Phoenix

 Transit and delivery

-Phoenix heat is real — plan around it
+Phoenix heat is real: plan around it

 July and August daytime temperatures regularly exceed 110°F. Schedule load-out in California for early morning if you can, and require your delivery crew to start before 11am in Phoenix to avoid heat-related crew slowdowns.
 Candles, electronics, and pressurized cans should ride in your vehicle, not the truck — sustained high temperatures will damage them in transit.